Dove6/vsc-arr-editor/README.md

-# ARR Editor - VS Code Extension
+# ARRnold - VS Code extension for editing ARR files

 The `arr-editor` extension allows for displaying and modifying ARR files.
 The format was used by Aidem Media in their point-and-click games.